jwcn97/Parkinson-Disease-Repository/Testground/Test 3 - Chin Yang Playground/README.md

     - [ ] Mode
 - [ ] Variability Measures
     - [X] Standard Deviation
-    - [ ] Interquartile Range
+    - [X] Interquartile Range
-- [ ] Shape Measures
+- [X] Shape Measures
-    - [ ] Skewness
+    - [X] Skewness
-    - [ ] Kurtosis
+    - [X] Kurtosis
-- [ ] Positional Measures
+- [X] Positional Measures
-    - [ ] Percentile
+    - [X] Percentile
-- [ ] Impurity Measures
-    - [ ] Entropy #Have not looked into this

 #### _Exploratory Data Analysis_
-- [ ] Spectrogram. #A 3D measure the change in frequency along with its intensity with variation of time.
+- [X] Spectrogram. #A 3D measure on the change in frequency along with its intensity with variation of time.
 Though, a mismatch in values with colorbar is still a concern here.

 #### **Feature Selection**
 This section of the code will serve as evaluation purposes for all the statistics or indicators used for classification.
 The features will then be tentatively ranked according to the metric of evaluations.
 - [ ] Accuracy.  #The accuracy achieved will be representative of the uni-directional trend shown across severity levels.
     - [ ] Gini impurity # To be reconsidered.
 This is the measure for the misclassification data set, based on the features finalised for classification.
-- [ ] Distinguishability. #Measure the extent of significance of the feature, across severity levels.
+- [X] Distinguishability. #Measure the extent of significance of the feature, across severity levels.
 Metrics for this could be absolute difference or ratio.
-- [ ] Precision. #This will be use to measure the consistency of the features' accuracy and distinguishability, across data sets.
+- [X] Precision. #This will be use to measure the consistency of the features' accuracy and distinguishability, across data sets.

 #### **Smoothen Data**
-- [ ] Filter works. #Check with Ken
+- [ ] Filter works.

 #### **Noise**
-- [ ] Background noise check for sensors. #Still need checks
+- [X] Background noise check for sensors.
-- [ ]

 #### **Archive**
 - [ ] Notes prior for data pre-processing
-    - [ ] Error checks
+    - [X] Error checks
-    - [ ] Identifying patterns and observations
+    - [X] Identifying patterns and observations
-    - [ ] Insights for automatic truncation
+    - [X] Insights for automatic truncation
     - [ ] Additional notes for feature extraction
-- [ ] Manual truncation timestamps for new data sets
+- [X] Manual truncation timestamps for new data sets
-- [ ] Cross check on
-- [ ] Debugging issues in frequency domain
+- [X] Debugging issues in frequency domain

 ### Insights on Experiment & Insights on Motion Tests